Alejandro Jenkins: Jenkins's contributions

 To test this hypothesis, Robert Jaffe, Jenkins, and Itamar Kimchi used models to "tweak" the values of the quark masses and examined how that would affect the ability of stable isotopes of carbon and hydrogen to form, making organic chemistry possible.
 They found that, within the various potential universes they examined, many had very different qualities from our own, but that nonetheless life could still develop.
 In some cases, where forms of carbon we find in our universe were unstable, other forms of stable carbon were identified as possible.

 The work by Jaffe, Jenkins, and Kimchi on anthropic constraints on quark masses was highlighted by the American Physical Society's Physics magazine.
 That work, along with research by other theorists on the possibility of an anthropically-allowed "weakless universe", was summarized in Scientific American magazine's January 2010 cover story, which Jenkins co-authored with Israeli particle physicist Gilad Perez.
 Jenkins also explained his work in a 2015 appearance on the TV show Through the Wormhole.

 Self-oscillation and thermodynamics

 Jenkins's review of the physics of self-oscillators was published by Physics Reports in 2013.
-Jenkins has also collaborated with mathematical physicist Robert Alicki and theoretical chemist David Gelbwaser-Klimovsky on applying related ideas in order to arrive at a better understanding of non-equilibrium thermodynamics, with a particular application to the microscopic physics of solar cells and the triboelectric effect.
+Jenkins has also collaborated with mathematical physicist Robert Alicki and theoretical chemist David Gelbwaser-Klimovsky on applying related ideas in order to arrive at a better understanding of non-equilibrium thermodynamics and quantum thermodynamics, with a particular application to the microscopic physics of solar cells and the triboelectric effect.
+With experimentalist Elizabeth von Hauff they have also presented a new model of the pumping of electrical charge in batteries.